Fly Fishing Weekend at The Glass Mountain Inn

 Lines are usually out the door for this nationally recognized diner that's made just about every top 10 list you can think of.
 Early birds like us fly fisherman beat the rush.
 First time or return visit, Phoenicia Diner is a do-not-miss staple of the new Catskills.

 Co-owner Adam Kowalsky opened Goods with the goal of serving "the best of the world’s fast food," made to order.
-We think he nailed.
+We think he nailed it.
 Your belly will agree.
 Lunch will be served stream-side.

 Details on Sunday breakfast coming soon.